2023 Upcoming Courses at the Heat Frost Training Center

 - Large 3” binder

-Apprenticeship Incentive Grant (AIG) – Level 1 & Level 2
+Apprenticeship Incentive Grant (AIG & AIG-W) – Level 1 & Level 2

-The Apprenticeship Incentive Grant is a $1,000 taxable cash grant available to registered apprentices once they have successfully completed their first or second year/level of a Red Seal trade.
-Service Canada must receive your application on or before June 30 of the calendar year following the date you passed your level training.
+The Apprenticeship Incentive Grant is a taxable grant available to registered apprentices once they have successfully completed and passed their first or second year/level of a Red Seal trade.
+Certain conditions apply.
 Find out more at Service Canada.

 Training Tax Credit – Level 3 and Level 4